 The picture shows several of the parts that you will need from the power supply:

 - Common-mode capacitor.
 This will typically have a value between 0.047uF and 0.22uF and will be connected directly across the AC line - usually located right next to the bifilar input choke.
 In the U.S. where 120 volts is used, these capacitors are typically 0.1-0.47 uF.
+Make sure that the capacitors that you use have "X1" or "X2" marked on it somewhere, indicating that it is both safe and designed for this purpose.

 - Two identical high-voltage bypass capacitors: These connect from each side of the AC supply and go to the case ground.
 These are typically blue or yellow and have values from 1000pF to 4700 pF (e.g. 1nF to 4.7nF).
+Make sure that the capacitors that you use have "Y1" or "Y2" marked on it somewhere, indicating that it is both safe and designed for this purpose.

 - The safety fuse(s) from the power supply - if they are not blown.
 In the U.S., there is typically only one fuse found on the "Line" (black wire) side of the AC input, but a fuse on each side of the AC line may be required in other parts of the world.